 Not all Spanish idioms relate to English.
-You'll definitely need to hear the phrases used in the correct context because even the literal translations relate nothing to what the person is actually trying to say.
+You'll definitely need to hear the phrases used in the correct context because even the literal translations have no connection to what the person is actually trying to say.

 One example is "caer gordo."
-Many people use the phrase for expression that something (or someone) is annoying.
+Many people use the phrase to express that something (or someone) is annoying.
 The literal translation of the phrase is "to fall fat."

 If someone annoys you, you can say, "me caes gordo."

 Another example is "tirar la casa por la ventana."
 Many girls will be excited to hear the phrase when talking about their wedding or quinceañera.
-The phrase literally translates as "to throw the house out of the window" - in the right context means to go all out, such as with spending money.
+The phrase literally translates as "to throw the house out of the window" – in the right context it means to “go all out,” such as with spending money.

 Let's be honest, we don't enjoy all of our conversations.
 For some conversations, we may tune the other person out or disregard everything they just said.
 In these situations, you can say, "le di el avión."
 The phrase means to ignore or disregard someone, but in a literal sense, it means "to give someone the airplane."

-See below for a complete list and a few bonus Spanish idioms you might here and their meanings:
+See below for a complete list plus a few bonus Spanish idioms you might hear and their meanings:

 |Pan comida||It’s easy|